ErikSchierboom/blog/content/posts/fluent-interfaces.md

 ---
 title: "Fluent interfaces"
 date: 2014-10-08
 tags:
-  - C#
+  - csharp
-  - .NET
+  - dotnet
-  - Fluent interfaces
+  - fluent-interfaces
 ---

-Fluent interfaces are software API's designed to be readable and to *flow*.
+Fluent interfaces are software API's designed to be readable and to _flow_.
 They are like a miniature [domain-specific language](http://en.wikipedia.org/wiki/Domain-specific_language), code structured for one specific purpose.

 ## Flow

-Methods in fluent interfaces can often be chained, creating a *flow* of method calls.
+Methods in fluent interfaces can often be chained, creating a _flow_ of method calls.
 To allow a method to be chained, there is but one rule:

 > The method must return a non-void value.